johngleeson/project-work/README.md

 - The system is capable of detecting real, live malware

 In it's current state on this repo, it DOES NOT function.
 This is due to the missing 4GB database.
-If you want to see it functioning or would like the accopmanying report, feel free to contact me.
+If you want to see it functioning or would like the accompanying report, feel free to contact me.

 #### PHP
 The web front-end to a movie rental project.